 Window security films have two advantages in hardening your window glass:

-1. They protect your windows from being shattered easily by intruders.
+1. They protect your windows from being shattered or smashed easily by intruders.

 2. Clear films and tinted films prevent burglars from looking into your house directly, which makes your house an unwelcomed target.

 If you want a much more cost-saving window security tip to secure your windows, you can install window security roller shutters to stop prying eyes.
 You can also install window security laminates with screws to break proof your windows.

 Tip 2.
 Use Window Security Screens

 Window security screens are similar to insect screens but much stronger.
 They are usually made of steel.
 Window security screens stand up well against knives and strong force, so intruders cannot punch the windows to break into your house.

 Usual window glass is easily smashed by intruders.
 Smash-proof or burglar-resistant window glass can make home windows more secure.

 Such break-proof windows enable you to reinforce your windows and make your home an uneasy house break-in target.

 Burglars would tend to seek another easier target once he or she realizes your house is hard to invade.